PhilFM/Robust-M-Estimation/pypi_package/README.md

     def linear_model_size(self) -> int:
         return 2 # a,b
 ```
-In this case the data items will have two values each, for $x,y $.
+In this case the data items will have two values each, for $x,y$.
 So an example data array could be
 ```
 data = np.array([[0.0, 0.90], [0.1, 0.95], [0.2, 1.0], [0.3, 1.05], [0.4, 1.1]])
 ```